Home EV charging in WA: everything you need to know

 - Standard residential installations

-Your electrician will advise if permits are needed.
+Your electrician will advise if a permit is needed.

 Will it increase my electricity bill?

-Your bill will increase, but you'll save money overall:
+Your bill will go up, but you come out ahead overall:

 - EV charging replaces petrol costs